Listening to WM 120 has made something crystal clear to me in a way that I had not seen before today.

 - Jeff Riddle has the right philosophy but the wrong methodology.1

-- Bart Erhman has wrong philosophy but the right methodology.
+- Bart Ehrman has wrong philosophy but the right methodology.

 - James White has the right philosophy and the right methodology.